 Jump to:

-- White fish.
-I prefer using haddock or cod because it's pretty easy to come by and isn't too flaky.
-Mahi Mahi is also a great choice if you like a meatier fish.
-If you are a fan of fish tacos, try my cod fish tacos with taco sauce next.
+- White fish: I prefer using haddock or cod because it's pretty easy to find, especially in the Northeast.
+Mahi Mahi is a great choice if you like a meatier fish.

 See the recipe card below for the remaining ingredients and quantities.

 Step 1: Set up an assembly line.
-Add the flour mixture, breadcrumbs and eggs to their own separate bowls.
+Add the flour with spice, breadcrumbs and eggs to their own separate bowls.

-Step 2: Dip a piece of fish into the flour mixture.
+Step 2: Dip a piece of fish into the flour mixture and coat on all sides.
+Shake off the excess.

 Step 3: Next, dip the fish in the egg bowl.